tokee/solr-cdx/README.md

 ## Indexing

-0. Build the CDX to Solr CSV converter with `mvn package`
+0. Build solr-cdx with `mvn package`
 1. Download a CDX sample from https://archive.org/details/testWARCfiles (the first one from "WARC CDX INDEX FILES" makes the sample links in this README work)
   a.
 The first line should be ` CDX N b a m s k r M S V g` (check with `less file.cdx.gz | head -n 1`)
 2. Convert the samples to Solr-usable CSV-files with `java -jar target/solrcdx-*-SNAPSHOT-jar-with-dependencies.jar WIDE*.cdx.gz`
 3. Post the generated CSV-files to Solr with ``for CSV in *.csv; do curl "http://localhost:8983/solr/cdx/update/csv?commit=true&separator=,&escape=\&stream.file=`pwd`/$CSV" ; done``
   a.
 Inspect the result by issuing a `*:*`-query in the Solr admin interface or call `curl "http://localhost:8983/solr/cdx/select?q=*%3A*&rows=1&wt=json&indent=true"` from the command line

+## Using solr-cdx as a CDX Server

+One step beyond "Not implemented yet".

+ 0. Build solr-cdx with `mvn package`
+ 1. Copy `src/main/resources/solrcdx.default.properties` to `solrcdx.properties` in the solr-cdx checkout-folder
+  a.
+Adjust the
+ Start the server with `java -jar target/solrcdx-*-SNAPSHOT-jar-with-dependencies.jar WIDE*.cdx.gz`

 ## See also